biobakery/metawibele/README.md

 	`$ diamond makedb --in uniref90.fasta -d uniref90.fasta`

 ##### Domain database
 Protein domain databases are required if you will use MetaWIBELE to do domain-based annotations.
-De default, these databases have **already been installed** when you install the MetaWIBELE package.
+De default, these databases have **already been installed** when you install the MetaWIBELE package and you can skip this step.
 Alternatively, you can also create these domain databases locally and provide `$DATABASE_LOCATION` as the location to install the database.

 Create local domain databases (Optional)